vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 * Silvercrest has an outdoor Zigbee EU power socket without power consumption measurements.

   {{imgBasket}}<a href="https://www.amazon.de/dp/B0BG8HSPTJ" target="_blank">Zigbee outdoor socket - Silvercrest SWSA (Amazon.de)
+  {{imgBasket}}I bought mine at the local Lidl store, but they are not always available there (also not online), only once in a while.

   <img src="images_christmas_decorations/silvercrest_outdoor_socket.jpg" alt="Silvercrest ZigBee Outdoor Smart Socket" height="150px" /></a>